JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 ## Note of Finality

-If we run the PoW node now, we will see console logs as follow, that the finalized block always remains at 0.
+If we run the `basic-pow` node now, we see in console logs, that the finalized block always remains at 0.

 ```
 ...